 OLIVER D. JIMENO, Filipino, holds a Master's and Bachelor's degree in Business Administration from the University of the Philippines.
-He is Executive Vice President and Head of Treasury Group.
+He was appointed as President and CEO of CTBC Bank (Philippines) Corp. on December 02, 2019.
 Mr. Jimeno has been with the Bank since December 1999, having served as Head of Treasury's Domestic Desk in 1999 and Head of the Liquidity and Balance Sheet Management Desk in 2005, before eventually being appointed as the Bank's Treasurer in 2009.
 Prior to joining CTBC Bank Philippines, he was a Swap Trader at PCIBank and a Trust Marketing Officer at Citytrust.
-Mr. Jimeno is 47 years old.
+Mr. Jimeno is 48 years old.